Izumita Station

 Izumita Station (泉田駅, Izumita-eki) is a railway station located in the city of Shinjō, Yamagata Prefecture, Japan, operated by the East Japan Railway Company (JR East).

 Lines

-Izumita Station is served by the Ōu Main Line, and is located 154.2 rail kilometers from the terminus of the line at Fukushima Station.
+Izumita Station is served by the Ōu Main Line and is located 154.2 rail kilometers from the terminus of the line at Fukushima Station.

 Station layout

-The station has a single island platform connected to the station building by a footbridge.
+The station has a single island platform, connected to the station station by a footbridge.
 The station is unattended.

 Platforms

 History

 Izumita Station opened on July 15, 1913.
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.
 A new station building was completed in March 2000.